Caleb-Barton-neteng/Stoplight-Lab/README.md

 # Stoplight Control Web App

 This project is a **Flask web application** that controls a set of **LEDs on a breadboard** to simulate a traffic stoplight.
 It provides a simple interface to control the stoplight (red, yellow, green LEDs) through a web page.
-The LEDs are connected to a Raspberry Pi 5, and you can control the stoplight via HTTP requests.
+The LEDs are connected to a Raspberry Pi 5, and you can control the stoplight via the buttons on the homepage.

 ---